In General

 To supply the air, I plan on using two different compressors.
 One is a 12 volter from a car, like the ones Tom Bee uses.
 They were used to supply air for the air shocks on a wide variety of cars from Subaru's, Cadillac's and Dodge's.
 The second one is a pancake compressor that operates off of 120 VAC.

-Most steam railroads use vacuum brakes, because it is easier to get via a steam injector as opposed to having a separate air compressor.
+Most steam railroads use vacuum brakes, because it is easier to get via a steam injector as opposed to having a separate vacuum pump.
 So, in order to be able to use it on steam tracks, I bought a 120VAC vacuum pump from Harbor Freight.
 I found one that works on 12VDC in the scrap pile at work, used to irrigate infections or something like that - cool unit actually.

 I plan on having 3 air lines going between the riding car and the subway car, so I can control the air and vacuum from it.
 The passthru to the following cars will have their choice of air or vacuum, either to apply brakes or to release them.
 I will probably use standard brass air tool quick disconnects between the riding car and the subway car.